anucssa/anucssa-website/Code of Conduct v3.md

 If a discussion or argument escalates to a point where it is distressing other members, the parties responsible may be asked to leave.

 ##Feedback##
-If you have feedback for the CSSA Committee about the Common Room, include reports of inappropriate behaviour, please send an email to the **President**, the **Vice-President** and the **Common-Room Representative** using the emails on the poster to the left.
+If you have feedback for the CSSA Committee about the Common Room, including reports of inappropriate behaviour, please send an email to the **President**, the **Vice-President** and the **Common-Room Representative** using the emails on the poster to the left.
 If a report involves one of those people, just include the other two.

 *Version 3.1*